Complexity reduction of large-scale stochastic systems using linear quadratic Gaussian balancing: Preliminaries

 We now introduce notions of stability, stabilizability, and detectability, as they have been considered, e.g., in \cite{damm, Damm07}. \begin{defn} The system \eqref{full_system} is called \begin{itemize} \item \emph{mean square asymptotically stable}, if there exist constants $M\geq 1, c>0$ such that for all $x_0\in \mathbb R^n, t\ge 0$, we have $\mathbb E\left\|x(t, x_0, 0)\right\|_2^2 \leq M \expn^{-c t}\left\|x_0\right\|_2^2$. \item \emph{stabilizable}, if for all $x_0\in \mathbb R^n$ there exists $u\in L^2$, such that $x(\cdot, x_0, u)\in L^2$. \item \emph{observable}, if the condition that $y(t, x_0, 0)=0$ almost surely for all $t\ge 0$ implies that $x_0=0$. \item \emph{detectable}, if the condition that $y(t, x_0, 0)=0$ almost surely for all $t\ge 0$ implies that $\lim_{t \to\infty}\mathbb E\left\|x(t, x_0, 0)\right\|_2^2=0$. \end{itemize} In these cases, we briefly say that the pair $(A,N_i)$ is (mean square asymptotically) stable, the triple $(A,B,N_i)$ is stabilizable, or the triple $(A,C,N_i)$ is observable or detectable. \end{defn}

-\begin{remark} In \cite{ZhanChen04} the term \emph{exact observable} is used, where for brevity we just write \emph{observable}. \end{remark} Unlike in the deterministic case there is no perfect duality between stabilizability and detectability.
+\begin{remark} In \cite{ZhanChen04} the term \emph{exact observable} is used, where for brevity we just write \emph{observable}.
+To be more precise, the notion of stability introduced in Definition \eqref{def:stab_obs_dtct} is called mean square exponential stability in general.
+Since usual mean square asymptotic stability implies exponentially fast decay in the linear case, we do not distiguish between both concepts and omit the term ``exponential'' in the following. \end{remark} Unlike in the deterministic case there is no perfect duality between stabilizability and detectability.
 The following lemma collects known criteria. \begin{lem} \begin{itemize} \item[(a)] The triple $(A,B,N_i)$ is stabilizable, if and only if there exists a feedback gain matrix $F$, such that $(A+BF,N_i)$ is stable. \item[(b)] The triple $(A,C,N_i)$ is observable, if and only if the following variant of the Hautus test is satisfied:

 \item[(c)] The triple $(A,C,N_i)$ is detectable, if and only if the following variant of the Hautus test is satisfied:

 \item[(d)] If the triple $(A^\top,C^\top,N_i^\top)$ is stabilizable, then the triple $(A,C,N_i)$ is detectable.
 The converse does not hold in general. \end{itemize} \end{lem}